 This won’t be an issue with the I7 since it has more airflow, plus the upgraded extractors will pick up better.

-It was able to pick up all of the debris large or small scattered on the floor without any issues.
+It could pick up all of the debris, large or small, scattered on the floor without any issues.

 960 is better at deep cleaning carpet

 When it comes to cleaning surface dirt, the Roomba 960 and I7 will perform well on carpet, picking up fine to large bits of debris without any issues.
 It is a result of the outstanding design of the rubber extractors.